uunniiblog/linux-vn-manager-lvnm/README.md

 - KDE 6: Fully working for both X11 and Wayland through KWIN queries.
 - Gamescope session: In this case it will just count the time the game is open.
 If you minimize the game to go config controllers or other sections of Steam while game is running it will keep counting.

-As a fallback it uses x11_utils (python-xlib) which should work in any x11 desktop and through xwayland.
+As a fallback it uses x11_utils (python-xlib) which should work in any x11 desktop through xwayland.
 That means any game not purposefully running through the wayland driver should still work.
-If you run the game with gamescope you will need to use --backend sdl and SDL_VIDEODRIVER=x11 environment variable for gamescope to run as x11 to be able to timetrack it.
+If you run the game with gamescope you will need to use **--backend sdl** and **SDL_VIDEODRIVER=x11** environment variable for gamescope to run as x11 to be able to timetrack it.

-The tracking data is stored at ~/.local/share/lvnm/tracking/ as csv files with one line per session.
+The tracking data is stored at **~/.local/share/lvnm/tracking/** as csv files with one line per session.
 If manual intervention is needed you can add/edit/delete lines there manually without issue.
 The info will be stored as the process name + file size in case the game has a dynamic title window, the name given in the application is changed or there are different games with same exe name like SiglusEngine.exe, etc.

 I brought the timetracking from another application I made last year, If you want it as a standalone application it is here: https://github.com/uunniiblog/playtimetracker Although it is a bit outdated compared to the version here.

 With wayland the way of checking focused windows changes based on Desktop implementations, feel free to request PRs here or in the playtimetracker repo for other desktops.
-An implementation of DesktopUtilsInterface, plus adding the desktop to utils_factory.py is all it should be needed.
+An implementation of **DesktopUtilsInterface**, plus adding the desktop to **utils_factory.py** is all it should be needed.
 Can also use external libraries if it makes it easier.

 If timetracking is enabled when a game is running it will show in the side bar the current tracking stats for the game.
 There will be a button to open a dialog where you can manually select an opened window to start tracking, or to stop current active tracking.
 This is useful in case you don't want to autostart the timetracker with the game, or the autostart logic can't detect the game correctly, in case it is a game with a launcher for example.

 The autostart tracking detects the running by searching the pid of the process executed first.
-Manual tracking directly selects the window ID that the compositor gives so it is more direct and should work better.
+Manual tracking directly selects the window ID that the compositor gives so it is more direct and should work better in case there are issues, usually only happens with games running through launchers, or running games in unusual ways.
 Both will store in the same csv file name so saved playing times will be shared between both autostart and manual.

+As said above there is an AFK idle detector timer with [swayidle](https://github.com/swaywm/swayidle).
+Requires manual installation through your distro, doesn't work in gaming mode in the Steam Deck.

 ## Planned
 - Save data management: move all game saves to a shared folder in case of prefix deletions no data is lost.
 Try to auto detect common save paths for VNs.